Verkada surveillance cameras at Tesla, hundreds more businesses breached -hackers | Technology

 Verkada surveillance cameras at Tesla, hundreds more businesses breached -hackers

 Verkada drew scrutiny last year after Vice reported that some employees had used company cameras and its facial recognition technology to take and share photos of female colleagues.
-Chief Executive Filip Kaliszan later described the behavior as "egregious" and said three people had been fired over the incident.
+Kaliszan later described the behavior as "egregious" and said three people had been fired over the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)